Crystalis Crystal Dictionary

 The listed specific gravity is Amazonite: 2.56-2.58; Smoky Quartz: 2.65.
 If a specimen feels unusually light for its size, it may deserve a second look.

-Where Amazonite With Smoky Quartz forms in the world
+Shop Amazonite With Smoky Quartz

-Frequently asked
+Frequently Asked

 Why do amazonite and smoky quartz grow together?

 They crystallize from the same residual fluids in granitic pegmatite pockets.
 The potassium-rich fluids that crystallize amazonite (K-feldspar) and the silica-rich fluids that crystallize quartz coexist in the same miarolitic cavities.
 Both minerals then receive natural irradiation from potassium-40 decay in the surrounding granite, which activates their respective color centers.
-The combination is not random -- it is the inevitable result of the same geological process expressed through two different chemistries.
+The combination is not random — it is the inevitable result of the same geological process expressed through two different chemistries.

 Is the color of my amazonite stable?